dapr/docs/daprdocs/content/en/developing-applications/building-blocks/bindings/bindings-overview.md

 Using Dapr's bindings API, you can trigger your app with events coming in from external systems and interface with external systems.
 With the bindings API, you can:

-- Avoid the complexities of connecting to and polling from messaging systems, such as queues and message buses
+- Avoid the complexities of connecting to and polling from messaging systems, such as queues and message buses.
-- Focus on business logic, instead of the implementation details of interacting with a system
+- Focus on business logic, instead of the implementation details of interacting with a system.
-- Keep your code free from SDKs or libraries
+- Keep your code free from SDKs or libraries.
-- Handle retries and failure recovery
+- Handle retries and failure recovery.
-- Switch between bindings at runtime
+- Switch between bindings at runtime.
-- Build portable applications with environment-specific bindings set-up and no required code changes
+- Build portable applications with environment-specific bindings set-up and no required code changes.

 For example, with bindings, your microservice can respond to incoming Twilio/SMS messages without: